Diagnostic Restriction Digest

 Verifying Total Plasmid Size -OR- Insert and Backbone Size

 The simplest form of diagnostic digest is one in which you just want to verify that the plasmid that you have is the expected size, or that it is composed of a backbone and insert of expected sizes.
 This is frequently done after performing either PCR - or restriction enzyme -based cloning to test individual clones before use of more expensive forms of plasmid verification, such as DNA sequencing.
-In the example below, digestion with enzyme RE1 will linearize the 7200bp plasmid into one single 7200bp fragment.
+In the example above, digestion with enzyme RE1 will linearize the 6200bp plasmid into one single 6200bp fragment.
 Alternatively, digestion with both RE1 and RE2 will result in two bands; the 1200bp insert and the 5000bp backbone.

 Verifying Plasmid Identity by "Plasmid Fingerprinting"